nanaze/jsdoctor/README.md

 I, [nanaze](http://github.com/nanaze), wanted to take a shot at doing this in a more lo-fi manner, possibly repurposing an exisiting parser like [Esprima](http://esprima.org/).
 But quick prototyping led me to extract JsDoc with regular expressions in Python which, though duct-tape-like, works surprisingly well and quickly.

+Design Goals and Guidlines
+---

+These are explicit decisions made to keep the codebase small and simple:

+  * Support Closure-style JSDoc.
+And that's it -- no generalization for different JSDoc dialects for the sake
+  * Fail fast with errors, not warnings -- if parser or doc generator sees a problem, it pukes, as there's something with your code.
+Writing a test to verify that docs build on each checkin/commit is encouraged.

 Current state
 ---